passy/flight-view-demos/README.md

 - Knockout + Flight: This is great.
 Combined with ES5 getters and setters it feels like magic and requires super little setup code.

+- Rivets + Flight: Wonderful experience.
+Comes with ES5 magic out of the box and just works.
+However, I wonder if there's a way to use transitions for loops and showing/hiding elements.